openstack/ironic-inspector-specs/specs/tooz-coordination.rst

 Dependencies
 ============

-``python-etcd3`` and ``tooz`` are required library support for ironic-inspector running as separated services.
+``tooz`` are required library support for ironic-inspector running as separated services.
+The dependency of tooz backend driver should be satisfied as well.
-There should be a etcd v3 service running in the same cloud.

 Testing
 =======